flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 12/Oct/2022:19:08:15 +0200: Schema cache loaded
 ```

-Once we’ve verified that we can build and start `config-db`, we can move on to scraping configuration from a Git repository.
+Once you've verified that you can start `config-db`, you can now move on to scraping configurations from a Git repository.

-Scraping configuration from Git
+## Scraping configuration from Git

-As an example, we will scrape the configuration from a sample repository.
-We recommend forking this repository so that you can modify it and play with the different features that `config-db` provides.
+As an example, you'll scrape the configuration from a sample repository.
+It is recommended you fork this repository so you can modify it and play with the different features that `config-db` provides.

 This repository contains a simple YAML definition for a canary that can be used by canary-checker.